See the Cast of ‘Teenage Mutant Ninja Turtles II: The Secret of the Ooze’ Then and Now

-Now: Pictured above with husband and sometimes co-star Jason O'Mara, Turco works most often in television.
-She performed opposite O'Mara in the short-lived CIA drama 'The Agency,' and the two are both slated to appear in the Civil War era miniseries 'To Appomattox,' which is now in preproduction.
-Turco recently had a recurring role on the mystery series 'Persons of Interest.'
+Now: Pictured above with husband and sometimes co-star Jason O’Mara, Turco works most often in television.
+She performed opposite O’Mara in the short-lived CIA drama ‘The Agency,’ and the two are both slated to appear in the Civil War era miniseries ‘To Appomattox.’
+Turco has also had recurring role on ‘Person of Interest’ and ‘Law & Order: Special Victims Unit.’

 Then: Before he played the Turtles’ high-kicking ally Keno, Reyes was the star of the short-lived TV series ‘Sidekicks‘ which was basically ‘Karate Kid’ plus ‘Magnum, P.I.’

 Now: Following ‘Secret of the Ooze,’ Reyes rode the martial arts movie craze wave by headlining the action-comedy ‘Surf Ninjas’ in 1993.
 He has gone on to become a successful professional kickboxer and mixed martial artist.
 In addition to acting in movies like ‘Indiana Jones and the Kingdom of the Crystal Skull’ and ‘The Rundown,’ he performed stunts for ‘Alice in Wonderland’ and the Navy Seals drama ‘Act of Valor.’
 He also starred opposite George Takei in the MMA movie ‘The Red Canvas.’

 Michelan Sisti– Michaelangelo (Puppeteer)